genenartey3/TwitterMini/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+* [x] Character counter turns red when user has <25 characters left to type!
+* [x] Floating action button used to compose tweet and switch to compose tweet activity!

 ## Video Walkthrough